 - Excessive feather loss

-Molting is a gradual process that often results in no more than 12 feathers lost-replaced at once.
-If you are ever concerned that your parrot may be plucking, consult an avian vet for advice.
+Molting is a gradual process that often results in no more than 12 feathers being lost and replaced at once.

 Molting In Parrots

-Parrots naturally molt their feathers between 1-2 times a year, with a few breeds molting 3 times a year or only once every 2 years.
-Usually, a molt will begin in fall or spring.
-Molting isn’t painful, but it can be uncomfortable and stressful.
+Parrots naturally molt their feathers 1-2 times a year.
+However, certain breeds molt 3 times a year or just once every 2 years.
+Usually, a molt will begin during the fall or spring.
+Molting can be uncomfortable and stressful.

-Help your parrot get through this time by providing it with plenty of rest, extra nutrients, and access to sunshine.
-Although it’ll need your company and affection, keep petting to a minimum until the molt has ended.
+Help your parrot through this time by ensuring that it gets additional rest, vitamins (A, B, C, and D), minerals, nutrients, and sunshine.
+Although it’ll need your company, keep any petting to a minimum until the molt has concluded.